Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 Conclusion: there are a set of fundamental things upstream of having an effective economy that must be set up, or else good things don't happen.

-###

-Chemical Plants operate on a 3-7 year shutdown cycle.

-CAPEX and shut-off of large chemical processing complexes.
-Which plants have been treated this way before?
-Have any been retrofitted and came back online much much better, despite the cost of shutdown and missed production?
-How did it get retrofitted?

 ### Spoon Theory / Maintenance